bgoldsc1/bitvector_hw2/README.md

 Note that, in actuality, the Bitvector class at time of construction appends a certain number of 0's at the end of the given string so that the length of a Bitvector object is always an even power of 2, i.e. can be written in the form 2^(2N) where N is a positive integer.
 This increases the size of the bitvector by at most a constant factor (by at most 4 times, in fact).

+Note that I use the compact vector third party library in my implementation of the Bitvectors.
+I had to use the version in Professor Patro's pufferfish github with certain sections commented out.
+The versions in my github repository are the versions that work with my implementation for this project.

 Task 1

 The Rank class fulfills the requirements of the first task.
 An object in this class can be created from a Bitvector object by passing a pointer to a Bitvector object into the constructor for the Rank class.
 For example, one would write